My teens and early 20s were the worst years of my life.

 I have no intention of giving up on cheese anytime soon but I’ve seriously cut back on the amount of diary I consume.
 Semi-skimmed and fat-free are banned for good.
 They’re high in natural sugars (lactose) and low in the good kind of fats.
 You already know by now what sugar does to your skin, right?
 Don’t go there.

 What about normal milk?
-Well, turns out some cows make milk with A1 casein, a protein that’s very inflammatory for some people.
+Turns out some cows make milk with A1 casein, a protein that’s very inflammatory for some people.

 Not all cows make it.
 A1 casein comes from Holstein and Friesian cows in western Europe, North America, and Australia.
 Cows in Africa, Asia, Iceland and southern Europe make milk with A2 casein, which is a lot less problematic.

 There’s more.
 Sometimes, manufacturers feed the cows hormones to make them grow faster.
-Then those end up in your milk too.
+Those end up in your milk too.

 I admit I’m not a big fan of unsweetened almond milk.
 It’s too bitter on its own.
 I just add it to omelettes or oatmeal.
 And nut butters make a delicious snack.